MattyCalimbas/portfolio-revisited/README.md

 ## Demo

-Check out the live demo of the portfolio website: [React 3D Portfolio](http://www.mattcalimbas.com)
+Check out the live demo of the portfolio website: http://www.mattcalimbas.com

 ## Features